cogdog/ccc-map/README.md

 ## Licenses
 The following are paid for JQuery Libraries.
-Do not fork and use w/o licensing (one day this will be a private repo
+Do not fork and use w/o licensing

 * Zozo Tabs http://zozoui.com/tabs/
 * Zozo Accordion http://zozoui.com/accordion/